Click here to listen to a reading of this blog:

 At the end of the day, whatever your reason is for not wanting to take your thyroid medication anymore, don’t just stop it.

-Some thyroid patients look in to self-sourcing their own thyroid medication, as this can be less expensive, but it is incredibly risky and not recommended.
+Some thyroid patients look in to self-sourcing their own thyroid medication, as this can be less expensive, but it is incredibly risky and not necessarily recommended.
 (Medications are always best prescribed and dosed by a medical professional.)

-3. If you’re wanting to explore being able to live without thyroid medication and stabilising your condition through diet and lifestyle alone (which reportedly can be done in a very small amount of individuals but I must admit doesn’t seem overly common), consult someone like a functional doctor for example and be extremely cautious.
+If you’re wanting to explore being able to live without thyroid medication and stabilising your condition through diet and lifestyle alone (which reportedly can be done in a very small amount of individuals but I must admit doesn’t seem overly common), consult someone like a functional doctor for example and be extremely cautious.

 4. Or learn to look at your thyroid medication as an essential part of living for you.

 Have you ever wondered what would happen if you stopped your meds?
 Let me know below.